Oliver Russell

-In 2019 he spent time on loan from Huddersfield at the Leigh Centurions and the Batley Bulldogs in the Betfred Championship, as well as Workington Town in Betfred League 1.
+In 2019 he spent time on loan from Huddersfield at the Leigh Centurions and the Batley Bulldogs in the Championship, as well as Workington Town in League 1.

 Background

 Russell was born in Oldham, England.

-Russell played his junior amateur rugby for Oldham Saint Anne's.
+Russell played his junior amateur rugby for Oldham Saint Anne's, spending some time at Wigan St Judes.

+He is a product of the Giants Academy after a spell with Wigan's Academy.

 Career

 Huddersfield Giants

 After a spell with Wigan, he moved to Huddersfield's academy side and was an integral part of their run to the academy grand final in 2018.

 In 2018 he made his Super League début for Huddersfield against the Widnes Vikings.

 On 28 May 2022, Russell played for Huddersfield in their 2022 Challenge Cup Final loss to Wigan.

 Halifax Panthers (loan)

 On 26 May 2021 it was reported that he had signed for the Halifax Panthers in the RFL Championship on loan.

+Wakefield Trinity

+On 28 June 2024 it was reported that he had signed for Wakefield Trinity in the Super League on a four-year deal.